Brain protection in arterial hypertension: what we have

 • Neuroprotection: clinical data on drugs with proven efficacy (including Mexidol);

-• Advice from a cardiologist: which antihypertensive drugs best protect the blood vessels of the brain.
+• A cardiologist's advice: which antihypertensive drugs best protect cerebral blood vessels.

 Watch the full analysis with evidence and clinical cases!